Santo Stefano al Monte Celio: History

 The earliest church was consecrated by Pope Simplicius between 468 and 483.
 It was dedicated to the protomartyr Saint Stephen, whose body had been discovered a few decades before in the Holy Land, and brought to Rome.
 The church was the first in Rome to have a circular plan.
 Its architecture is unique in the Late Roman world.
-Saint Stefano was probably financed by the wealthy Valerius family whose estates covered large parts of the Caelian Hill.
+Santo Stefano was probably financed by the wealthy Valerii family whose estates covered large parts of the Caelian Hill.
 Their villa stood nearby, on the site of the present-day Hospital of San Giovanni Addolorata.
 Saint Melania the Elder, a member of the family, was a frequent pilgrim to Jerusalem and died there, so the family had connections to the Holy Land.

 The church was originally commissioned by Pope Leo I (440-461), with the date confirmed by ancient coins and by dendrochronology, which places the wood used in the beams of the roof to around 455 AD, but was not consecrated until after his death.
 The original church had three concentric ambulatories flanked by 22 Ionic columns, surrounding the central circular space surmounted by a tambour that is 22 m high and 22 m wide).
-There were 22 windows in the tambour but most of them were walled up in the 15th century restoration.
+There were 22 windows in the tambour but most of them were walled up in the 15th-century restoration.
 The central ambulatory had a diameter of 42 m, and the outer one a diameter of 66 m.
 Four side chapels extended from the middle ambulatory to the outer ambulatory, forming a Greek cross.

 The church was embellished by Pope John I and Pope Felix IV in the 6th century with mosaics and colored marble.
 It was restored in 1139–1143 by Pope Innocent II, who abandoned the outer ambulatory and three of the four side chapels.
-He also had three transversal arches added to support the dome, enclosed the columns of the central ambulatory with brick to form the new outer wall, and walled up 14 of the windows in the drum.
+He also had three transverse arches added to support the dome, enclosed the columns of the central ambulatory with brick to form the new outer wall, and walled up 14 of the windows in the drum.